LinuxCommandLibrary

 -D

-Sort by average disk I/O operations.
+Sort output by total disk I/O operations (blocks transferred).

 -k